phundament/docs/2-setup/configuration.md

  - [`.env`](https://github.com/phundament/app/blob/master/.env-dist) - environment dependend configuration
  - [`config/main.php`](https://github.com/phundament/app/blob/master/config/main.php) - application configuration

-Compared to `yii2-app-basic` and `yii2-app-advanced` Phundament uses an environment variables based configuration instead of an `init` script.
-See also [Dev/prod parity](http://12factor.net/dev-prod-parity) for more information about this topic.
+Phundament uses an environment variables based configuration, see also [Dev/prod parity](http://12factor.net/dev-prod-parity) for more information about this topic.

 > `.env` or `.env-dist` files can be adjusted to reflect basic application settings, but we strongly
 > recommend to **not add secrets** like passwords or tokens to the repository.